Seventh-day Adventist Church: Education

 Globally, the Adventist Church operates 7,598 schools, colleges and universities, with a total enrollment of more than 1,545,000 and a total teaching staff of approximately 80,000.
-It operates the second largest school system in the world, only larger is the Roman Catholic Church school system.
+It operates the second largest school system in the world; only larger is the Roman Catholic Church school system.

-Health
+Medical

-Their largest medical school and hospital in North America is Loma Linda University and Loma Linda University Medical Center.
-Throughout the world the Seventh-day Adventist Church, runs a wide network of hospitals, clinics, lifestyle centers, and sanitariums.
+Their largest medical school and hospitals in North America are Loma Linda University, Loma Linda University Medical Center and AdventHealth Orlando.
+Throughout the world, the Seventh-day Adventist Church runs a wide network of hospitals, clinics, lifestyle centers, and sanitariums.
 These play a role in the church's health message and worldwide missions outreach.

-AdventHealth is the largest not-for-profit Protestant health care provider in the United States.
-It is sponsored by the Seventh-day Adventist Church and cares for over 5 million patients yearly.
+AdventHealth is the largest not-for-profit Protestant health care provider in the United States. it operates 56 hospitals in nine states.

 Humanitarian aid and the environment

 For over 50 years, the church has been active in humanitarian aid through the work of the Adventist Development and Relief Agency (ADRA).
 ADRA works as a non-sectarian relief agency in 125 countries and areas of the world.
 ADRA has been granted General Consultative Status by the United Nations Economic and Social Council.
 Worldwide, ADRA employs over 4,000 people to help provide relief in crises as well as development in situations of poverty.

-The church embraces an official commitment to the protection and care of the environment as well as taking action to avoid the dangers of climate change:

-"Seventh-day Adventism advocates a simple, wholesome lifestyle, where people do not step on the treadmill of unbridled over-consumption, accumulation of goods, and production of waste.
+The church embraces an official commitment to the protection and care of the environment as well as taking action to avoid the dangers of climate change: "Seventh-day Adventism advocates a simple, wholesome lifestyle, where people do not step on the treadmill of unbridled over-consumption, accumulation of goods, and production of waste.
 A reformation of lifestyle is called for, based on respect for nature, restraint in the use of the world's resources, reevaluation of one's needs, and reaffirmation of the dignity of created life."